 If we can’t connect the dots for our children, then some other narrative will.

-I worked with teenagers for almost nine years.
-One of my greatest joys as a teacher, communicator, and mentor was experiencing the moments when the proverbial light bulbs would illuminate.
-The moments of awakening, where all of a sudden, at least for that moment, things made more sense.
-I believe one of the great tragedies in the church is the inability to connect the dots.
+As usual, Peter speaks up first.
+He confesses that Jesus is the Christ, the anointed One, the Messiah.
+One of the greatest joys for a teacher, a coach, or a parent are the moments when the proverbial lights bulbs would illuminate.
+The moments of awakening, where all of a sudden, at least for that moment, things made sense.
+I believe one of the greatest tragedies in the church is the inability to connect the dots.
 The inability to see the central thread that runs throughout all of scripture.
-We grow up learning what seems like a bunch of isolated maxims or disjointed anecdotes about stories that don't seem to fit any larger narrative.
+We grow up learning what seems like a bunch of isolated maxims or disjointed anecdotes about stories that don’t seem to fit any larger narrative.
 We dissect the scriptures looking for principles to live by, or formulas to fit into.
 We grow up repeating easy clichés and pat answers without any deeper thought of what they actually mean or where these words fit in the larger picture.

 No wonder much of the biblical text looks controversial and contradictory or, at worst, irrelevant and dated.
 It’s no secret that the authority of scripture is widely scrutinized.
 The western culture questions the role of scripture in our lives and the once-held belief that “it is biblical” doesn’t carry much weight anymore.